 January 30-February 1

-Important: Your registration form and deposit BOTH must be received before a spot will be reserved for you!
+Important: Your activation form and deposit BOTH must be received before a spot will be reserved for you!

 - Counselor orientation meeting is at 7pm in the chapel